PRESTO TAP OFFS

 Reminders to tap off are easy to miss

-Riders miss audio announcements as trains are too loud, and signage in crowded stations are hard to see
+Riders miss audio announcements as trains are too loud, and signs are too hard to see in crowded stations

 ⋆ ˚。・*⋆

-PRESTO is unique in requiring riders to tap on and off, but I still wanted to see how other transportation apps were supporting users throughout their journey.
-I got creative, looking beyond transit to airlines and ride-hailing apps!
+PRESTO is unique in requiring riders to tap on and off, but I wanted to see how other transit systems were empowering their riders.

 🔗